poshjosh/chinomsoikwuagwu.com/2020/04/14/AWS-Architect-1_Architecting-for-Reliability.md

 - Check trusted advisor from time to time.

 ### Architecting for Availability and Fault Tolerance ###

+The desired goal for high availability is to have an independent copy of each application stack in two or more AZs, with automated traffic routing to healthy resources.

+Further increase redundancy and fault tolerance by replicating data between geographic Regions.
+You can do so using both private, high speed networking and public internet connections to provide an additional layer of business continuity, or to provide low latency access across the globe.

 __Regions and Availability Zones__